-Although it wasn't originally meant for people with fatty liver disease, this style of eating combines the kinds of foods that help reduce fat in your liver: healthy fats, antioxidants, and complex carbohydrates.
+Give the Mediterranean diet a try.
+Although it wasn't created for people with fatty liver disease, this style of eating combines the kinds of foods that help reduce fat in your liver: healthy fats, antioxidants, and complex carbohydrates.

-Things you're likely to see on the table that you should reach for include:
+Things you’ll see on the table that you should reach for include:

-People with fatty liver disease are often insulin resistant.
-Their bodies make insulin, but it doesn't work well.
-Glucose builds up in the blood, and the liver turns that extra sugar into fat.
+People with fatty liver disease often have a condition called insulin resistance.
+That means your body makes insulin but can’t use it well.
+Glucose builds up in your blood, and your liver turns it into fat.

-Certain fats in your diet can improve your sensitivity to, or ability to use, insulin.
-Your cells can take in glucose, so your liver doesn't need to make and store fat.
+Certain fats in your diet can help your body use insulin better.
+That means your cells can take in glucose and your liver doesn't need to make and store fat.

-Scientists are studying other antioxidant foods and supplements to see if they may be good for your liver:
+Scientists are studying supplements to see if they may be good for your liver:

-- Resveratrol, which comes from the skin of red grapes, can help control inflammation.
-Conflicting studies suggest its effectiveness is related to how much you take.
+- Resveratrol, which comes from the skin of red grapes, may help control inflammation.
+Conflicting studies suggest that how well it works depends on how much you take.

 - Selenium is a mineral found in Brazil nuts, tuna, and oysters.
 (Most people get enough in their diet.)

 Check with your doctor before you take any supplements.
-They may change how medicines you're taking work, or they may cause other health problems.
+They could change how your medicines work, or they might cause other health problems.
 They may not be helpful if you don't take the right amount in the right way.

-Lower vitamin D levels may be related to more severe fatty liver disease.
+- Vitamin D. Low levels may play a role in more severe fatty liver disease.
 Your body makes vitamin D when you're in the sun.
-It's also added to some dairy products.
-(Stick with low-fat dairy products because they have less saturated fat.)
+You can also get it in some dairy products.
+Choose low-fat dairy items because they have less saturated fat.

-A Chinese study found a link between low potassium levels and non-alcoholic fatty liver disease (NAFLD).
+- Potassium.
+Low levels may be linked to non-alcoholic fatty liver disease (NAFLD).
 Fish like cod, salmon, and sardines are good sources.
 It's also in veggies including broccoli, peas, and sweet potatoes, and fruits such as bananas, kiwi, and apricots.
 Dairy foods, like milk and yogurt, are also high in potassium.
+Choose low-fat options.

-You shouldn't drink at all now if your fatty liver disease was caused by heavy drinking.
-It can lead to even more serious liver damage.
-If you have NAFLD, it's probably okay to have a drink once in a while, but not more than every other month.
+You shouldn't drink at all if your fatty liver disease results from heavy drinking.
+It can lead to more serious liver damage.
+If you have NAFLD, it may be OK to have a drink once in a while, but not more than every other month.
+Ask your doctor first.